Polly Klaas

 In 2019, a contact informed me that they were interviewed by the FBI for seven hours in 2006.
 They stated the interview was as much about Polly Klaas as JonBenet Ramsey.
 The FBI played numerous recorded calls from 2001 wherein I discussed Klaas in depth with an informant.
 The FBI stated that I had discussed details of Klaas with her killer in multiple conversations.
 I have a message for the FBI and Polly Klaas's killer.

 Davis took Klaas to his car.
 They drove away from Polly's house in Petaluma.
 Instead of going to a certain location with Polly, Davis instead drove around with her in his car for some time that night.
 On at least one occasion, Davis stopped at a gas station allowing Polly to enter and use the restroom.
 He said later that he was surprised to see her return to his car as he had thought she would have surely made a run for it.
 Something very dramatic must have occurred between the time she returned to his car and the time she was ultimately murdered by Davis.
-According to the general consensus, Davis killed Klaas to keep her quiet after raping her.
-But could there have been another reason?

 In 2006, authorities tried to prove that I had had a correspondence with Davis over the years.
 His prison cell at San Quentin was turned upside down as authorities searched it in an attempt to find any letters or other evidence that I had sent mail to him.
 Authorities were seeking to uncover the contents of the alleged correspondence between Davis and me.
 Davis was very displeased with all of this.
 He expressed in interviews, in and around that time, that he wished I would be 'popped', which is street gang jargon for 'shot in the head' - quite a strong reaction to a person who was only somewhat responsible for his prison cell being tossed.